-Find the… – Put some sight words in a pocket chart.
+Find the… – I love FREE sight word games that can be used all year.
+Simply, put some sight words in a pocket chart.
 The students in the group will cover their eyes, while 1 student hides the picture behind a word.
 The other students then have to guess words until they find the picture.
 Whoever finds the picture, gets to hide it next.
 Simply change out the image for each month and you can use this center all year!

 Bend and Spell – You can use pipe cleaners, yarn, wikki stix, etc. to have student simply bend the pieces into letters so they can spell a word.

 Hide and Seek – Students can play this game in pairs.
 One student hides a bear under a cup.
 Then, the other student has to name a sight word to guess where the bear is hiding.
 I like finding multi uses for materials I buy for the classroom, so use these cups in a variety of ways!

 Scrabble – This scrabble spelling is similar to using the letter tiles above to spell out words.
 However, if your students are able to, they can also then add the numbers together to see how much their word is worth.
 This is a great way to incorporate math and reading together!
 You can use normal scrabble pieces, but these are some giant scrabble pieces that my college found at JoAnn Fabrics one Summer.